stuartellis/sve-personal-website/content/articles/python-modern-practices.md

 ### Use Package Lists with Hashes

 Avoid installing individual packages with _pip_.
-Use a tool to create package lists with hashes for each package, and then run the appropriate tool to install and update the packages in a virtual environment.
+Use a tool to create package lists with hashes for each package, and then run _pip_ or another tool to install and update the packages in a virtual environment.

-Current Python standards specify that lists of required packages for a  project are stored in the  _pyproject.toml_ file.
-Hashes must be handled separately.
-Many tools and projects use _requirements.txt_ files to list the packages to be installed into an environment.
+_pip_ and other tools use _requirements.txt_ files to list the packages to be installed into an environment.
 The _requirements.txt_ file format supports hashes.

-To work with _requirements.txt_ files, use the utilities that are provided by [pip-tools](https://github.com/jazzband/pip-tools/).
-The _pip-compile_ utility generates _requirements.txt_ files with hashes, and the _pip-sync_ utility ensures that the packages in a virtual environment match the list in the  _requirements.txt_ file.
+To work with _requirements.txt_ files, use the [pip-tools](https://github.com/jazzband/pip-tools/).
+The _pip-compile_ utility generates _requirements.txt_ files with hashes from _requirements.in_ files, and the _pip-sync_ utility ensures that the packages in a virtual environment match the list in the _requirements.txt_ file.

-You may use _pip_ with _requirements.txt_ files that include hashes.
+If you need to install packages without using _pip-sync_, run _pip install_ with a _requirements.txt_ file.
 For example, these commands installs the packages specified by the file _requirements-dev.txt_ into the virtual environment _.venv_:

 ```shell
 source ./.venv/bin/activate